jpuri/draftjs-to-html/readme.md

 2. Converts ordered and unordered list blocks with depths to nested structure of `<ul>, <ol>` and `<li>`.

-3. Converts inline styles BOLD, ITALIC, UNDERLINE, CODE, SUPERSCRIPT, SUBSCRIPT to corresponding HTML tags: `<strong>, <em>, <ins>, <code>, <sup>, <sub>`.
+3. Converts inline styles BOLD, ITALIC, UNDERLINE, STRIKETHROUGH, CODE, SUPERSCRIPT, SUBSCRIPT to corresponding HTML tags: `<strong>, <em>, <ins>, <code>, <sup>, <sub>`.

-4. Converts inline styles color, fontsize to a span tag with inline style details:
+4. Converts inline styles color, background-color, font-size, font-family to a span tag with inline style details:
 `<span style="color:xyz;font-size:xx">`.
 The inline styles should start with strings `color` or `font-size` like `color-red`, `color-green` or `fontsize-12`, `fontsize-20`.

 5. Converts entity range of type link to anchor tag using entity data url for href: `<a href="url" />`.

 6. Converts atomic entity image to image tag using entity data src for image source: `<img src="src" />`.

+7. Adding style property to block tag for block level styles like text-align: `<p style="text-align: right">text</p>`.

 ## License
 MIT.